 - Party Affiliation

 Using the Macro Recorder

-As mentioned, there are multiple ways to make a macro.
-For this tutorial, I want to start by adding an icon to the status bar.
-Once you’re more familiar with the process, you can explore other options like the Developer tab.
+For this macro recorder tutorial, I want to start by adding an icon to Excel’s status bar.
+Once you’re more familiar with the process, you can explore other options, like the Developer tab.